|

 other rural residents were particularly incensed, for reasons

 that went far beyond a little tweaking of timepieces.
+For decades the countryside had been losing

 its population to large towns and cities.
 Various groups,